bovacu/RDE/docs/docs/index.md

 RDE is a 2D/3D multi-purpose and cross-platform game engine.
 It is written in C99 and it consists of one header file and one source file, plus the dependencies.

-The engine is meant to be simple and straightforward.
-It tries to hide nothing from the user, and if there are macros that simplifies operations, they can be reproduced by the user.
+The engine is meant to be simple and straightforward, with simple but powerfull and easy to use functions.

 ## Modules